A Generalized Crystalline Equivalence Principle: Anomalies of -groupoid symmetry

-In order to extract the interpretation of an anomaly as a relative theory, it is necessary to place our theories within a broader categorical framework.
-Specifically, we must pass to a higher categorical level and regard the target $\bTheta$ as an object in a $(n+1)$-category.
+Using the fibrational definition of anomaly given in Definition \ref{def:anomaly}, we now give an interpretation of \emph{anomaly inflow} by explaining how these anomalous $n$-dimensional theories can be interpreted as a theory relative to an $(n+1)$-dimensional theory.
+We must pass to a higher categorical level and regard the target $\bTheta$ as an object in a $(n+1)$-category.